jayphillips255/Chess-Tournament-Organizer/README.md

 # Chess-Tournament-Organizer
 Allows users to create and operate chess tournaments.

+# How to run
+Open Organizer.sln in Visual Studio.
+Click "Kestrel" on the control pannel to launch the website on local host.
+This should take a few seconds.

 ## What I've done on this Project
 Player.cs, Tournament.cs, ITournamentService.cs, TournamentService.cs, Tournaments.vue, CreateNewTournament.vue, ConductTournament.vue, and minor alterations to other files.
 This project uses the Coalesce framework https://intellitect.github.io/Coalesce/